Tatuus: Company history

 Under the ownership of Wise Sgr Tatuus expanded its operations.
 In November 2017 Tatuus purchased racing engine producer Autotecnica Motori.
 Autotecnica Motori founder Giovanni Delfino retained his role as CEO of the company & also moved into a role in senior management at Tatuus, later becoming CEO of the whole group.
-Another purchase was done in November 2018.
-Tatuus Racing SpA purchased a 75% stake in Breda Racing, a producer of autosport related equipment.
+Another purchase was made in November 2018, when Tatuus bought a 75% stake in Breda Racing, a producer of autosport related equipment.

-Racing History
+Racing history

-The Tatuus company was founded by Artico Sandonà in 1980.
+Tatuus Racing was founded by Artico Sandonà in 1980.
 The first cars were manufactured for the 500cc and 1000cc Formula Monza championship.
-Founder Sandona was one of the drivers in the Formula Monza championship.
+Founder Sandona was one of the drivers in this championship.
 Luca Melgrati won the first championship for Tatuus in 1983 in the Formula Panda Monza championship.
 Sandona achieved a second place in the championship.
 Tatuus were the team and chassis to beat.
 Melgrati won the championship again in 1985 and 1986.
 For the 1988 season the Italian manufacturer was contracted to build the cars for the new Formula König.
-The car was a tube framed, wings and slicks racecar.
-The first season was won by seven-time Formula 1 champion Michael Schumacher.
+The car was a tube-framed, wings and slicks racecar.
+The first season was won by future seven-time Formula 1 champion Michael Schumacher.